 Sugarcane or sugar cane is a species of tall, perennial grass (in the genus Saccharum, tribe Andropogoneae) that is used for sugar production.
 The plants are 2–6 m (6–20 ft) tall with stout, jointed, fibrous stalks that are rich in sucrose,[1] which accumulates in the stalk internodes.
 Sugarcanes belong to the grass family, Poaceae, an economically important flowering plant family that includes maize, wheat, rice, and sorghum, and many forage crops.
 It is native to the warm temperate and tropical regions of India, Southeast Asia, and New Guinea.

 Sugarcane was an ancient crop of the Austronesian and Papuan people.
+The best evidence available today points to the New Guinea area as the site of the original domestication of Saccharum officinarum.[2]
 It was introduced to Polynesia, Island Melanesia, and Madagascar in prehistoric times via Austronesian sailors.
 It was also introduced to southern China and India by Austronesian traders around 1200 to 1000 BC.
 The Persians and Greeks encountered the famous "reeds that produce honey without bees" in India between the sixth and fourth centuries BC.
-They adopted and then spread sugarcane agriculture.[2]
+They adopted and then spread sugarcane agriculture.[3]
 Merchants began to trade in sugar, which was considered a luxurious and expensive spice, from India.
 In the 18th century, sugarcane plantations began in the Caribbean, South American, Indian Ocean, and Pacific island nations.
-The need for sugar crop laborers became a major driver of large migrations, some people voluntarily accepting indentured servitude[3] and others forcibly imported as slaves.[4]
+The need for sugar crop laborers became a major driver of large migrations, some people voluntarily accepting indentured servitude[4] and others forcibly imported as slaves.[5]

 White sugar is produced from sugarcane in specialized mill factories.
 Sugarcane reeds are used to make pens, mats, screens, and thatch.
 The young, unexpanded flower head of Saccharum edule (duruka) is eaten raw, steamed, or toasted, and prepared in various ways in Southeast Asia, such as certain island communities of Indonesia as well as in Oceanic countries like Fiji.[8]
 The direct use of sugar cane to produce ethanol for biofuel is projected to potentially surpass the production of white sugar as an end product.

-The term 'sugarcane' is a combination of two words; sugar and cane.
+The term sugarcane is a combination of two words: "sugar" and "cane".
 The former ultimately derives from Sanskrit शर्करा (śárkarā) as the crop originated in Southeast Asia.
 As sugar was traded and spread West, this became سُكَّر (sukkar) in Arabic, zúcchero in Italian, zuccarum in Latin, and eventually sucre in both Middle French and Middle English.
-The second term "cane" began to be used alongside it as the crop was grown on plantations in the Caribbean; gana is the Hindi word for sugarcane (gana = cane).[citation needed]
+The second term "cane" began to be used alongside it as the crop was grown on plantations in the Caribbean.
+Ganna is the Hindi word for sugarcane.[citation needed]

 Sugarcane, a perennial tropical grass, exhibits a unique growth pattern characterized by lateral shoots emerging at its base, leading to the development of multiple stems.
 These stems typically attain a height of 3 to 4 meters (approximately 10 to 13 feet) and possess a diameter of about 5 centimeters (approximately 2 inches).
 As these stems mature, they evolve into cane stalks, constituting a substantial portion of the entire plant, accounting for roughly 75% of its composition.[citation needed]